gvossos/stock_analysis/README.md

 # CrewAI SaaS for Stock Analysis using LLMs
 ## Introduction
-This project extends the crewAI Stock Analysis project to create a SAAS project using the CrewAI framework to automate the process of analyzing a stock.
+This project extends the crewAI Stock Analysis project to create a SaaS (Software as a Service) project using the CrewAI framework to automate the process of analyzing a stock.
 CrewAI orchestrates autonomous AI agents, enabling them to collaborate and execute complex tasks efficiently using a SaaS architecture.
 SaaS is enabled via fastAPI micro-services

 By [@gvossos](https://github.com/gvossos/)